lizkim17/Mini-Project1/assessment.md

     3. Presents results in narrative text, table, or plot

         -   [ ] Objective attempt
-        -   [v] Unique objective attempt
+        -   [X] Unique objective attempt
-        -   [ ] Objective met
+        -   [X] Objective met
-        -   Grader comments:
+        -   Grader comments: Note that calculation of summary/descriptive statistics for non-numeric variables seems to be not included, but I will count the partially met as a met.

 18. Perform simple hypothesis testing analyses for multiple data types